What is Parental Alienation in a Las Vegas Divorce?

-Parental alienation in divorce almost always backfires when the children start thinking more for themselves.
+Parental alienation almost always backfires when the children start thinking more for themselves.
 Children begin to see things in a different light and they form their own opinions.
 When the children come to realize that their other parent really isn’t what they were led to believe they end up resenting the parent that instigated the parental alienation.

 Divorce already causes stress in the family unit.
 Complicated emotions only make things more difficult to express.
 When one parent makes it even harder it causes more difficulties and confusion.
 It is unfair of that parent to cause such distress in their children and only serves to be detrimental for all involved.

 Professional family counseling is beneficial whenever parental alienation occurs.
 In addition to seeking legal advice from a dedicated divorce attorney, it is vital to get family counseling as soon as possible.
 It is important not to accuse the other parent but rather to seek the help required to rectify the situation.
 Be aware of boundaries and respond to your children with love and kindness.
 It will help all involved if there is no provocation.